 A temporary food establishment means a retail food establishment that operates for a period of no more than fourteen (14) consecutive days in conjunction with a single event or celebration with the approval of the organizers of the event or celebration (State Food Rule 410 IAC 7-24 Sec 98).
 Any person wishing to operate a temporary food establishment must provide the Health Department 30 days' notice of intent to operate as required by Sec 107c of the State Food Rule.

 Temporary food establishments are inspected and licensed onsite at the temporary event.
-There is no application to fill out before the event, all that is required is to contact the health department at least 30 days prior to the event to provide notice of intent to operate.
+Temporary food vendors must complete and submit a Temporary Food License and Inspection Request form 30 days before the proposed event..
 License fees will NOT be collected by the health department prior to the event.
 The license fee is paid at the time that the license is issued.
 The temporary license also serves as the vendor's receipt for the license fee paid to the health department.
 The license will not be issued, nor will the food establishment be allowed to operate until full compliance is achieved.
 The license must be posted conspicuously for the public to see.

 Click here to read the Elkhart County Health Department Temporary Food Service Guidelines.